-Health & well-being at Whitehouse Primary
+Health and Well-being at Whitehouse Primary School

 Our Mindful School

 How do we create mindful children?
 By creating mindful teachers and parents and empowering them to guide, share and live the journey together.
 This is our vison at Whitehouse and we couldn’t be happier to share it with you.

 So, what is it?
 Mindfulness centres around being compassionate with yourself and finding (or perhaps rediscovering) peace and contentment in your life, in your world.
 It is not complicated or time consuming but mindfulness does require practice, persistence and patience.
 It is observing thoughts, day dreams, mind wanderings or distractions without judgement of criticism.
 It is finding a sense of stillness in an increasingly chaotic, busy, noisy world for us as adults as well as our children.
 It is training our minds to live in the present, moment by moment, not missing a single experience.

 The effects of mindfulness training have been scientifically studied and shown to prevent depression whilst positively affecting underlying day to day anxiety, stress and irritability.
 Not just in adults, but in children too.
 Children.
 Your children, our children.
 We didn’t need any further encouragement to practice mindfulness in our school.
 Instead of negatively reacting to feelings of anxiety and hopelessness or sadness, your mind is trained so that thoughts dissolve away more easily.

 Together we can change the world The excitement and passion for mindfulness within the hearts and minds of our teachers and staff at Whitehouse is growing and growing (we love our teacher mindfulness sessions as much as the children!).

 We are committed to the well-being of our children and want to ensure that each and every child at Whitehouse Primary develops a high level of self-esteem, a sense of confidence and feeling their place in the world.